 Use Instagram stories.
 These are known to generate more interest and attract customers.
 These are photos and small video clips that disappear after 24 hours.
 Videos on Instagram stories play for 15 seconds – regardless of the length of the original video – and then cut to the next content.
 This means the video has to be made or edited carefully, to make those 15 seconds serve the purpose.
 Alternatively, you can split the video into 15-second segments and add each of them to your Instagram story so that they play one after the other.

-Instagram stories are available on mobile apps, and they appear at the top of the screen.
+Instagram stories are available on mobile apps, and they appear at the top of the screen and remote screen monitoring software.
 They are the first content users see when they open the app and help get greater engagement: a kind of free advertising, upfront.

 Making Your Captions Interesting